saibal-roy/laravel-iam/readme.md

 # LaravelIAM

 An elegant way to manage the identity access management for the Laravel framework.
-An approach with the following points in mind:
+An approach being taken with the following points in mind:
 1. If you want to have a seperate Identity access management dashboard.
 2. Your existing application user table will not be affected.
 3. Customizable configurations via the config file.
 4. Roles and permissions setup with spatie permissions package.
 Thanks to their wonderful work.

-Please note that it would always be best suitable with the latest version of Laravel.
+## Features
+1. Laravel version support from 5.6 onwards.
+2. Seperate Identity Access Management dashboard
+3. Manage users
+4. Manage roles
+5. Manage permissions
+6. Impersonate users login

 ## Installation

 Via Composer